 Where We Ride

-For novices, and in winter, we usually start from near Ponterwyd, which is a village twelve miles inland from Aberystwyth on the A44.
-There is a good variety of green lanes without much tarmac in between, which gives us the flexibility to choose routes to suit different rates of progression and requirements.
-And there are good cafes so we have an enjoyable lunch stop!
+We often start at Ponterwyd, which is a village twelve miles inland from Aberystwyth on the A44.
+This area is particularly good in winter as there are a good variety of green lanes without much tarmac in between, many of which are suitable for novices.
+And we have found the best cafes giving the most enjoyable lunch stop!

-In summer, we use some routes with longer stretches of tarmac, and sometimes organise extra long rides which carry on into the evening.
-In the winter, we tend to try and stay more compact, but there are some areas where there is no alternative to main roads for a few miles.
-Unless there has been a delay and time is getting on, we usually take minor tarmac roads instead of A and B roads.
+Machynlleth is good for two days riding, because we go different directions on each day.
+The most northerly meeting place is Dolgellau, and the most southern is Rhayader.
+In the summer we usually ride from our house, and may use routes with longer stretches of tarmac.
+Occasionally we organise extra long rides which carry on into the evening.
+In the winter, we tend to try and stay more compact.
+There are some areas where there is no alternative to main roads for a few miles, but unless there has been a delay and time is getting on, wherever possible we take minor tarmac roads instead of A and B roads.